 10 ingredients.
 45 minutes.
 Quick, easy, and fresh weeknight recipes.

 Check out the seven vegetables we’re excited to bring home from the farmers’ market this spring.

 Artichokes are far more user-friendly than they appear.
-Our Books team even wrote an entire chapter about them in our new inspiring guide, Vegetables Illustrated.
+Our books team even wrote an entire chapter about them in our inspiring guide, Vegetables Illustrated.
 The chapter takes a deep dive into all things artichoke: which parts of the vegetable are edible and which ones aren’t; how to prep and store it; foolproof recipes; and, more important, when and how to shop for it.